Jed556/-JavaSkripp-/README.md

 ## Features
 [**Invite me**](https://discord.com/oauth2/authorize?client_id=881308119383302165&permissions=8&scope=bot%20applications.commands) and see for yourself! <br/>
-• This is a custom slash command based discord.js bot with over 50 slash commands. <br/>
+• This is a custom slash command based discord.js bot with over 55 slash commands. <br/>
-• Music, Utility, Web Scraping and Moderation commands are included. <br/>
+• Music, Utility, Web Scraping, Coding and Moderation commands are included. <br/>
 >*Features may vary as development continues*

 ## Usage